hydr0nium/security_reference/tricks.md

 rlwrap nc -lvnp <PORT>
 ```
 When the reverseshell connects, it is partially interactive.
 It allows to use the arrows keys to edit the line and recall the command history.
 Although this is a upgrade to a crude shell it still lacks some interactivity such as being able to CTRL-C a running program.
+I get some problems when
+upgrading that shell fully though.

 ## Infinite Ping
 On linux machines doing a ping results in a infinite running command.